timoll/androidProject/README.md

 <code>chmod 0666 /sys/class/gpio/gpio65/value</code>

+##Usage

-With that in place the led can be controlled with the taster T1
+The white led can be controlled with the taster T1, additionaly the LED L1 mirrors the value of the white should have(if you don't followed the previous steps)

-The Data gets deleted after 100 entries.
-Taster T4 resets the data immediately.
+The Taster T2 toggles the recording if pressed longer than 100ms.

+The Taster T4 deletes all recorded values if pressed longer than 100ms.

+for best formatting read the README on https://github.com/timoll/androidProject